mcgivrer/minimal/docs/docs/chapter-11-add_a_resource_manager.md

 }
 ```

-Here are clearely defined the *getImage* and *getFont*, but all the Intelligence remains in the *load* method.
+Here are clearly defined the *getImage* and *getFont*, but all the Intelligence remains in the *load* method.
 Based on the file extension, we will defined what can be done to load the corresponding resource with the right object type.

 ```java
 public class ResourceManager {